bitovi/academy/src/web-components/10-custom-events/custom-events.md

 });
 ```

 To dispatch a __custom event__ that contains data pertaining to the event, use the [CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) constructor.
 With `CustomEvent` you can include a `detail` property.
 This can contain any sort of data about the event you want to provide.
-In our case we'll use the __route__ object as the detail property.
+In our case we’ll use the __route__ object as the detail property.

 Events are created using `let ev = new CustomEvent({ detail: {...} })`.
 This creates an event object.
 To dispatch it, the element (in our case a custom element) has a `dispatchEvent(ev)` function that takes the new event.